octaviommr/mynotes/README.md

 - State management using Redux Toolkit (with RTK Query and Reselect)
 - Form building and validation using React Hook Form
 - Tailwind CSS styling (with Headless UI and Heroicons)
+- Accessibility using ARIA roles and attributes and ensuring color contrast
 - Global error handling
-- Testing using Jest and React Testing Library
+- Test suite using Jest, React Testing Library and Mock Service Worker

 ## Backend